-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued) (Figures in tables are in thousands of Azerbaijani Manats)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)

 Bank Treasury

 Bank Treasury is responsible for managing the Bank's assets and liabilities and the overall financial structure.
 It is also primarily responsible for the funding and liquidity risks of the Bank.